 - For official rules, refer UK GDPR ICO Guidelines

 How did the EU GDPR become the UK GDPR?

 To prepare for Brexit, the UK government adopted the European Union (Withdrawal) Act 2018, which incorporates EU regulations into domestic law.
 The General Data Protection Regulation 2016/679 (EU) was included in UK’s domestic law till the end of the Brexit transition period on 31 December 2020.
 After this period, the EU GDPR does not apply in the UK and has been replaced by the UK GDPR.
-So, the UK GDPR officially came into effect on 01 January 2021.

 Which UK Act of Parliament was created to incorporate GDPR?